nhsconnect/nhslogin/src/guidance.md

                 <li>To keep the NHS login brand recognisable to users, this button should have the NHS logo and use the call to acton <b>Continue to NHS login</b>.</li>
                 <li>To keep the NHS login brand clear, the button should be <a href="https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/nhs-digital-style-guidelines/how-we-look/colour-palette">NHS blue</a>.</li>
                 <li>When the NHS login button is on a background that is darker than 50% grey, you should use the light version of the button for legibility.
 Do not change the colour of the button to anything other than the original and light version.</li>
-                <li>If you'd like to align the button to your service's own design system, you will need to provide proof it.
+                <li>If you'd like to align the button to your service's own design system, you will need to provide proof of it.
 Bear in mind the difference between a design system and branding.
 We will then review this and decide if we can allow any of your requested changes to the NHS login button.
 You should not change anything on the button without our approval.</li>
       </ul>
     </div>
   </div>